Close Menu

 Considering loan size and equity

 Cash-out refinancing is especially popular for those with substantial home equity.
-In the first half of 2024, homeowners cashed out an average of $93,000, which accounted for about 24% of the average property value.
+In the first half of 2024, homeowners cashed out an average of $93,000, representing about 24% of the average property value.
 Despite rising home equity, the total equity cashed out was relatively modest at $25 billion, suggesting many homeowners remain cautious about tapping into their home’s value.
 Freddie Mac’s analysis provides insight into these trends.

 Weighing closing costs and fees